austinpray/rubygems_levenshtein_distance/README.md

-# bundler_levenshtein_distance
+# Rubygems Levenshtein Distance

-Temporary repo to research optimizing the levenshtein_distance function used in Bundler
+Temporary repo to research optimizing the levenshtein_distance function used in Rubygems and Bundler